 Organize an alternative.

 This is essential, especially if you have kids at home.
 As mentioned above, it’s hard to relocate your kitchen while it’s being renovated, so plan and create an alternative option somewhere in the house.
 Prepare and freeze meals in advance if you can, and put your microwave to work in the family or dining room.
 You should also include eating out in your budget as you’ll definitely want to escape the house as often as you can.
+Don’t forget to check out the home remodeling & renovation guide.

 Keep snacks in the house.